Stabilizing a single-magnon state by optimizing magnon blockade: Optimal conditions for stabilizing single-magnon state

-Alternatively, one can use the analytical model~\cite{Kar2013Single,Xie2020Quantum,Wu2021Phase,Wang2022Hybrid} to directly calculate the wave-function of the composite system and then derive the optimal conditions for the $g^{(2)}$ function.
-In the weak-driving limit, the analytical model is consistent with the master-equation approach~\cite{Kar2013Single} due to the rare stochastic jumps during a short-time scale~\cite{Flayac2017Unconventional}.
+In the strong-coupling limit, i.e., $J\gg\Omega_m,\Omega_q$, an analytical model~\cite{Kar2013Single,Tang2015Quantum, Flayac2017Unconventional,Tang2019Strong,Liu2019Magnon,Xie2020Quantum,Wu2021Phase,Wang2022Hybrid} can be used to estimate the wave function of the composite system and then to derive analytically the optimal conditions for amplifying $P_1$ and suppressing $P_2$.
+Despite the fact that this model cannot be fully correct in the presence of dissipation, the resulting optimal conditions for $P_1$ and $P_2$ can be confirmed with the master-equation approach~\cite{Kar2013Single}.
 Specifically, the system dynamics can be approximately determined by the non-Hermitian Hamiltonian

-with the effective Hamiltonian $H_{\rm eff}$ in Eq.~(\ref{HameffGeneral}).
-And the composite system could be truncated to a subspace with a few excitations (not greater than two), i.e., the system evolution can be approximately described by a pure state
+with the effective Hamiltonian $H_{\rm eff}$ in Eq.~(\ref{Ham_eff}).
+And, the composite system could be truncated to a subspace with a few excitations (not greater than two), i.e., the system evolution can be approximately described by